 - Clarification of the behavioral guidelines for appropriate transactions by formulating the "Promotion Manual for Appropriate Purchasing" (2008)

-In addition to requesting total compliance with the laws and regulations of all countries and regions, the Mazda Supplier CSR Guidelines outline areas such as prohibition of child labor and forced labor, compliance, and emphasis on corporate ethics, and request that all Mazda suppliers comply with the guidelines in these areas.
+In addition to requesting total compliance with the laws and regulations of all countries and regions, the Mazda Supplier CSR Guidelines outline six areas such as respect for people including the prohibition of child labor and forced labor, environmental protection and information disclosure, and request that all Mazda suppliers comply with the guidelines in these areas.

 |Roundtable conference with supplier management||Executive-level management at major suppliers||Once a year||